 - If your blood type includes Rh negative then at 28 weeks you will need the rhogam shot.
-Ask your care provider if this pertains to you and they can review how this impacts pregnancy. - Group Beta Strep (GBS) vaginal Swab at 36 weeks \\\GBS is a common bacteria that is found in the gastrointesinal tract, urinary tract, and vagina.
-It comes and goes.
-Sometimes we may be colonized and sometimes we may not.
-It is not a concern until a baby passes through a colonized vagina.
+Ask your care provider if this pertains to you and they can review how this impacts pregnancy. - Group Beta Strep (GBS) vaginal Swab at 36 weeks a baby passes through a colonized vagina.
 The baby could inhale the bacteria and cause a respiratory infection in the coming days, weeks or months.
 This is why we screen and offer treatment during labor to protect baby if the swab is postive for GBS.
-Treatment is Penicillin G. If allergic to Penicillin, we will culture for sensistivey to other antibiotics.\\\
+Treatment is Penicillin G. If allergic to Penicillin, we will culture for sensistivey to other antibiotics.